This page is part of the Christ's College additional application support for students applying from outside the UK.

 In most cases, as a student from outside the UK, you will need to have a transcript saved on your computer as a pdf which you will be asked to upload in one of the questions on My Cambridge Application.
 This is to ensure that we have equivalent information from you to the information that we receive from students in the UK.
 It can take time to get hold of your transcript so do make sure you prepare for this in advance so that you have the pdf saved ready.
 The information is in the link.

 You will also be asked to upload a digital photograph.
-This should be a head and shoulders, passport style photograph, and again, if you can have it saved ready, that will help when the time comes to upload it.
+This should be a head and shoulders, passport-style photograph, and again, if you can have it saved ready, that will help when the time comes to upload it.
 Note that you are asked not to wear glasses in the picture.
-There are details for what is needed on page 11 of the Guide.
+There are details for what is needed on the My Cambridge Application page here.

 There's a box where you can add a brief additional personal statement if you want to.
 This is because your UCAS personal statement is read by all UK universities you are applying to and there may be things you want to say that only Cambridge reads.
 This is particularly relevant if there are differences in the courses you are applying to at different universities (e.g. if you are applying for Biology elsewhere but Natural Sciences at Cambridge).

-If you are happy with the UCAS personal statement, don't feel that you need to complete this box - you won't be marked down if you don't write anything - it is genuinely just an opportunity to say something for students who felt limited by other universities reading the UCAS statement.
+If you are happy with the UCAS personal statement, don't feel that you need to complete this box - it is optional and you won't be marked down if you don't write anything - it is genuinely just an opportunity to say something for students who felt limited by other universities reading the UCAS personal statement.

-There is guidance on the Cambridge Admissions website to help you complete your My Cambridge Application questionnaire as well as a helpdesk to contact with any questions you have whilst completing the form.
+There is guidance for completing the questions on the form itself.
+If you have additional queries, however, there is a further information page and a helpdesk to contact with any questions you have.
 Please see your log-in email for details.

 The helpdesk is specialised for My Cambridge Application, and so the advisers there are the best people to help if you have any queries that you have not been able to find the answer to in the links above (for My Cambridge Application questions please email the helpdesk rather than Christ's).